Reviews You Can Rely On

 While the PowerSpeed could collect some debris, it tended to spray it around, forcing us to chase it down, making it difficult to get much of it in the time limit.

-This machine will be ok for grabbing crumbs that fall under the toe kick area of kitchen cabinets with head-on passes, but you might find problems when cleaning down a long hallway.
+This machine will be suitable for picking up crumbs that fall under the area of kitchen cabinets with head-on passes, but you may encounter issues when cleaning down a long hallway, as it tends to spray like it did during our open testing.

 Pet Hair